 - A modern Pitching Wedge in a "game-improvement" set might have a loft as low as 43 or 44 degrees.
 That's the same loft as an 8-iron or 9-iron from a few decades ago!

 While this feels great when you flush a 7-iron 15 yards farther than you used to, it creates a big issue at the bottom of your bag.
-Your Sand Wedge loft hasn't really changed - it's still sits around 54 to 56 degrees.
+Your Sand Wedge loft hasn't really changed - it's still around 54 to 56 degrees.
 Suddenly, you have a massive space between your Pitching Wedge (44°) and Sand Wedge (56°).
 A 12-degree jump is enormous and very difficult to manage on the course.

 Bridging the All-Important Yardage Gap